 Did you want to travel in your retirement?

 As you travel to visit your children and grandchildren or even take a deserved vacation, you can make the trip deductible by attending a trade show or perhaps by checking on new ideas and materials that will improve your products or service.
 Take that travel idea to the next level and become a Home Based Travel Representative.
 Yes, you can save up to 70% on your travel and write it off your taxes too.

 • Can we really still expect to have a full retirement?

-• Can you still depend on just your investments, savings and Social Security for our retirement plans?
+• Can you still depend on just your investments, savings, and Social Security for your retirement plans?

-• Will you need to work in your retirement to have a good quality of life you desire?
+• Will you need to work in your retirement to have the good quality of life you desire?

 With your own Home Based Business, when you retire you can keep creating income to supplement your retirement and continue to keep those tax deductions that represent net bottom line income that most of the others will simply lose in their retirement years.